 The Matteo Thun Viewing Platform is an especially surreal experience.
 It “floats” over the gardens allowing your eyes to feast on the vast grandeur unfolding before you.
 At these heights, it’s easy to spot other South Tyrolean landmarks in the distance.

 If the Earth laughs in flowers as Ralph Waldo Emerson wrote then the Gardens of Trauttmansdorff Castle is perhaps the happiest place on the planet.
 Flower buffs will have a field day a here.
 No pun intended.

-The only thing more abundant than flowers at the Gardens of Trauttmansdorff Castle are trees.
-The gardens showcase woodland varieties from all over world.
+The only thing more abundant than flowers at the Gardens of Trauttmansdorff Castle is trees.
+The gardens showcase woodland varieties from all over the world.
 We really admire the cypress trees that spring skyward from the Sun Gardens World.
 They bring about an even more regal presence to the castle backdrop.

 Equally enchanting are the gardens’ olive and lemon groves.
 It has been said the best time to plant a tree is 20 years ago.
 The second best time is now.
 Lucky for us some medieval visionary planted an olive tree 700 years ago that now thrives below the castle.
 This ancient tree stands among Italy’s northernmost olive grove.
 Its old, twisted form greets you from a path as if it’s about to impart some sage wisdom.